 - 1. Select widget Click on the widget if it's not already selected. - 2.
 Open measures In the Toolkit panel, expand the Context area and click on Measures. - 3.
-Select measures Under Available, expand the data category and then check the box(es) of the measure(s) to show.
+Select measures Under Available, check the box(es) of the individual measure(s) or data categories to add.
 The selected measures appear in the right pane.
-When building a dashboard, you may want to add all possible measures that should be available for selection (see page 40) in view mode.
+You may want to add several measures to provide easy access for users and then hide some of the measures in the next step.
 The number of allowed measures depends on the widget type. - 4.
-Optionally, hide M all measures except those that you want to show when the dashboard initially loads. - 5.
+Optionally, hide Mall measures except those that you want to show when the dashboard initially loads. - 5.
 Click OK.

-By default, the available measures depend on the context (data cube, By, etc.).
+- The tools in the right pane of the dialog allow you to search for a measure, remove a measure, rearrange measures, change measure display settings, create measure groups, and show/hide measures. - By default, the available measures depend on the context (data cube, By, etc.).
 You can check the Show All link at the bottom of the dialog to see all measures regardless of the context.
+This option also makes key descriptions (e.g., name, address, etc.) and dimensions available (requires that the key list is selected as a Group By).
 Measures may also be limited by the analysis type.